optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 - Easier for beginners as no subtle concepts (such as the difference between instance and class variables) are involved
 - Very easy way to provide default values for some of the collected variables
-- Every user of estimagic is familiar with `mark` decorators
+- Every user of optimagic is familiar with `mark` decorators
 - Autocomplete while filling out the arguments of the mark decorator
-- Very clear visual separation of algorithm options and attributes estimagic needs to know about.
+- Very clear visual separation of algorithm options and attributes optimagic needs to know about.

 **Advantages of class variable approach**